dmorse/pscfpp/README.md

      cylindrical or spherical copolymer micelles.
 The suffix "fd" in the name pscf_fd stands for "finite difference".

-   - **pscf_pc** : The pscf_pc programs are CPU-based programs that use
+   - **pscf_pc** : The pscf_pc programs use a pseudo-spectral algorithm
-     a pseudo-spectral algorithm to treat periodic microstructures.
+     to treat periodic microstructures, using conventional CPU hardware.
-     These programs are closely analogous to the older PSCF Fortran program, and provide similar capabilties.
+     These programs provide capabilities analogous to those of the older PSCF Fortran program, at a similar level of performance.
 Different executable files named pscf_pc1, pscf_pc2 and pscf_pc3 are used to solve 1, 2 and 3 dimensionally periodic structures, respectively.
-The suffix "pc" in these names stands for "periodic CPU".
+     The suffix "pc" stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg programs are GPU-accelerated programs for
      periodic structures.
-They are based on algorithms similar to those used in the pscf_pc CPU programs, and provide almost identical capabilities.
+They are based on algorithms similar to those used in the pscf_pc CPU programs, and provide almost identical features but higher performance.
 The GPU-accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1, pscf_pg2 and pscf_pg3, respectively, where "pg" stands for "periodic GPU".

 ## Features

-All PSCF programs are designed to treat an incompressible mixture of block polymers, homopolymers and small molecule (point-particle) solvent species.
-All polymeric species are treated using the standard Gaussian model of a single polymer block as a continuous random walk.
+All PSCF programs are designed to treat an incompressible mixture containing any number of block polymers, homopolymers and small molecule (point-like) solvent molecular species.
+All polymeric species are treated using the standard Gaussian model of each polymer block as a continuous random walk.

 Features that are common to all of the PSCF programs include: